 However, the NRC does solely rely on the accuracy of the UFSAR in making informed licensing decisions on changes.
 Therefore, limited requirements for UFSAR accuracy may be incorporated into specific inspection procedures.
 Perform these inspection requirements as directed by the implementing procedure.

+UFSARs can be obtained through either the NRC Library (internal) (https://usnrc.sharepoint.com/teams/LIBRARY) or directly from ADAMS.

 12.03 Responding to Events and Event Reports